Autonomous coding for Claude Code · v0.14.1

 The installer symlinks commands, personas, templates, and settings into ~/.claude/, then offers to install plugins.

-29 always-available pipeline personas + 9 domain personas + 2 focused Claude Code subagents (autorun-shell-reviewer, persona-metrics-validator).
-A session calls only the slice for the current phase — never all 40 at once.
+39 personas (30 always-available pipeline + 9 domain) plus 2 focused Claude Code subagents (autorun-shell-reviewer, persona-metrics-validator).
+A session calls only the slice for the current phase — never all 41 at once.
+The cards below show which slice runs at which gate.

 /spec-review 6Requirements · Gaps · Ambiguity · Feasibility · Scope · Stakeholders

-/check 5Completeness · Sequencing · Risk · Scope Discipline · Testability
+/check 6Completeness · Sequencing · Risk · Scope Discipline · Security Architect · Testability

 Correctness · Dependency · Design Quality · Documentation · Performance · Resilience · Security · Test Quality · Wiring

-Judge (quality scoring) · Synthesis (multi-agent consolidation) — used by /spec-review, /plan, /check
+Judge (quality scoring) · Synthesis (multi-agent consolidation) — used by /spec-review, /blueprint, /check

 mobile/ 6 iOS · games/ 3 game-dev.
 Loaded only when /kickoff matches the project — never globally active.
 Projects can add their own (e.g. AuthTools adds 5).